hanzhang0116/hzpa-dprive-xfr-over-tls/draft-ietf-dprive-xfr-over-tls.md

 not strict and nothing in the DNS protocol prevents using the same connection for both types of traffic.
-Hence a server cannot know the intention of any client that connects to it, it can only inspect the messages it receives on such a connection and make per query decisions about whether or not to answer those queries.
+Hence a server cannot know the intention of any client that connects to it, it can only inspect the messages it receives on such a connection and make per-query decisions about whether or not to answer those queries.

 Example policies a XoT server might implement are: